 Using a high-yield online savings account helps you grow money that would otherwise sit idle in a standard account.

-1. Compare APY Rates
+Compare APY rates

 Some HYSAs may have monthly maintenance fees or require a minimum balance to earn the advertised APY or avoid fees.

+Look for accounts with no or easily waivable fees to maximize your earnings and avoid bank maintenance fees.
 Online banks often have fewer fees due to lower overhead.
-Look for accounts with no or easily waivable fees to maximize your earnings and avoid bank maintenance fees.

 While savings accounts are not intended for daily transactions, you need to access your funds when repairs or CapEx projects arise.